Barbican tube station: Location

 Barbican station lies in an east–west-aligned cutting with cut-and-cover tunnels at either end.
 The modern entrance gives access from Aldersgate Street, through a 1990s building, to a much older footbridge leading to the eastern end of the platforms.
-To the north of the station are the rears of buildings that face onto Charterhouse Street, Charterhouse Square and Carthusian Street.
-To the south are the rears of buildings that face onto Long Lane, and to the west is Hayne Street.
+To the north of the station are the backs of buildings which face onto Charterhouse Street, Charterhouse Square and Carthusian Street.
+To the south are the backs of buildings which face onto Long Lane, and to the west is Hayne Street.
 The station is close to the Barbican Estate, Barbican Centre, City of London School for Girls, St Bartholomew-the-Great, and Smithfield.
-The Barbican entrance to Farringdon Elizabeth line station is one street west of the station entrance (though a single lift does connect directly into the station).
+The Eastern Ticket Hall entrance to Farringdon Elizabeth line station is one street west of the station entrance, on the corner of Long Lane and Lindsey Street.
+A single lift connects directly from the Elizabeth line onto the westbound platform at Barbican.

 History

 The station was opened with the name Aldersgate Street on 23 December 1865 on the Moorgate extension from Farringdon.
 It was built on the site of an earlier building at 134 Aldersgate Street, which for many years had a sign claiming "This was Shakespeare's House".
 The building was very close to the nearby Fortune Playhouse, and a subsidy roll from 1598 shows a "William Shakespeare" as the owner of the property, however, there is no documentary evidence indicating they and the playwright were the same person.

-The station, which has no surface building, had its name shortened to Aldersgate on 1 November 1910 and was renamed again on 24 October 1924 as Aldersgate & Barbican.
+The station, which has no surface building, had its name shortened to Aldersgate on 1 November 1910 and was renamed again on 24 October 1924 as Aldersgate & Barbican, although tube maps and London A to Zs continued to show it as Aldersgate.
 On 1 December 1968 the station's name was simplified to Barbican.

-Train services were disrupted during the Second World War when the station suffered severe bomb damage in the Blitz, particularly in December 1940.
+Train services were disrupted during the Second World War when the station suffered severe bomb damage during the Blitz, particularly in December 1940.
 This led to the removal of the upper floors, and in 1955 the remainder of the street-level building was also demolished and the glass roof was replaced with awnings.
 This urged John Betjeman to write his poem Monody on the Death of Aldersgate Station.

 Increasing traffic by other companies, including goods traffic, led to the track between King's Cross and Moorgate being widened to four tracks in 1868; the route was called the 'City Widened Lines'.
 Suburban services from the Midland Railway ran via Kentish Town and the Great Northern Railway ran via Kings Cross.
 British Rail services to Moorgate were initially steam operated before being converted to Cravens-built diesel multiple units and British Rail Class 31 locomotives class hauling non-corridor stock which remained in operation until the mid-1970s.